 There is a clear motivation that was behind it.

-And people on the left were quick to point out that the rhetoric was nearly identical to the rhetoric that's put out by Trump and Fox News.
+And people were on the left were quick to point out that the rhetoric was nearly identical to the rhetoric that's put out by Trump and Fox News.

 And they probably would have said Alex Jones, too, but no one really cares too much about him anymore except us.

-Because, of course, they were.
+Because of course they were.

 But this is an important distinction.